rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 ## Bitcoin as Unit of Account

-Due to it's fixed supply Bitcoin operates as a potentially deflationary unit of account.
+Due to it's fixed supply Bitcoin is a superior unit of account.
+Interestingly, it operates as
+ a potentially deflationary unit of account.
 That is, goods and services
  could get cheaper over time as measured in
  Bitcoin.
 But only as a result of actual economic growth.